LOD-Onderwijsregistratie/LOD2XMI/source/xmi/readMe.md

 *  XSL Output-snipper-mim

-   The same model-samples but this time with MIM-stereotypes added.
+   The same model-samples but this time with MIM-stereotypes and MIM-coretypes added.
 To do: add MIM obligatory tagged values.

 *  XSL Output-RIO-uml